Bachelor of Music in Performance Strings

 Opportunities for study

 Students engage in private applied learning, participate in masterclasses by resident and guest teachers, and benefit from a wide choice of performance electives.
 They acquire a thorough understanding of performance styles and literature.
-They have additional options for exploring pedagogy, world music, conducting, performance skills, and the business of music.
+They have options of exploring pedagogy, music from other traditions, conducting, performance skills, and classes that focus on the business aspects of music, health and technology.

 Opportunities after graduation